waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Task History
 - Scripted Suicune Hunt: Started Turn 16921.
 Pivot from roamer strategy.

-# Progress Update (Turn 16940)
-- Successfully used Surf on Route 42.
-Moving towards the middle island for the Suicune encounter.

-# Progress Update (Turn 16944)
-- Positioned at (24, 12), facing the Cut tree at (24, 13).
-Initiating Cut to access the southern island area for the Suicune encounter.

-# Progress Update (Turn 16947)
+# Progress Update (Turn 16951)
-- Reached the middle island of Route 42 at (28, 15).
+- Reached the middle island of Route 42.
-- Apricorn trees are at (27, 16), (28, 16), and (29, 16).
-- Suicune is not currently visible on screen.
-- Strategy: Check Pokedex for Suicune's current location and interact with the Fruit Trees to see if it triggers an event.
+- Collected Apricorns from the trees.
-- Failed Attempt 1: Reached (28, 15), Suicune not visible.
+- Suicune not yet triggered.
-- Hypothesis: Suicune might appear after interacting with the trees or moving to a specific tile on the island.
+- Strategy: Explore the remaining reachable tiles on the island to find the trigger tile.